ashishbindra2/fastapi/sql.md

-Got it 👍 You want **teaching notes** to guide interns step by step so they can learn SQLAlchemy (and related concepts like models, CRUD, queries).
-I'll create a **structured teaching plan** with explanations, examples, and exercises you can directly use when teaching.

----

-# 📘 SQLAlchemy Training Notes for Interns
+# SQL : SQLAlchemy Training Notes for Interns

-## 1. **Introduction**

-* **What is SQLAlchemy?**
+## **What is SQLAlchemy?**

 * A Python library for working with databases.
 * Provides ORM (Object Relational Mapping) → lets us interact with tables using Python classes instead of raw SQL.

-* **Why use it?**
+**Why use it?**

 * Cleaner, less error-prone than writing raw SQL.
 * Easier to maintain and scale applications.

 ---